pawelprazak/java-extended/README.md

 guava-extended
 ==============

-Guava Extended is an experimental extension aimed at Java 8
+Guava Extended is an experimental extension.